Chantelle Barry: Acting

 Barry has appeared in several independent films and in small roles on the television series Water Rats, General Hospital, Entourage, How I Met Your Mother, The Paul Reiser Show and NCIS.
 In 2008 Barry played the recurring role of Nina, a friend of main character Naomi Clark on the television series 90210.

 In 2016 she played the character of Tri in the web series Miss 2059.
 In 2018 Barry played the Valiant Comics character Roku, the main antagonist of the Ninjak vs. the Valiant Universe live-action miniseries.

 Barry also works as a voice actor.
 In 2016, she played Ava Thorne in the Oculus Rift video game Edge of Nowhere, and is credited as the voice of the "Narrator" in an episode of the 2018 Netflix series Disjointed.
 Barry also did additional voice work for the video games Mad Max, Agents of Mayhem, Marvel's Spider-Man, Days Gone and voiced the character Chloe in Metal Gear Survive.

 In 2019, Barry voiced Baphomet on the DC Universe web television series Doom Patrol, and provided the voice of Sheila in Spyro Reignited Trilogy.
 She voiced Ghost in 2020's Iron Man VR and Shael in 2021's Horizon Forbidden West.
-In 2024, Barry voiced Selina Kyle in Batman: Arkham Shadow and Maya in Call of Duty: Black Ops 6s Zombies mode.
+In 2024, Barry voiced Selina Kyle in Batman: Arkham Shadow, and Maya in Call of Duty: Black Ops 6s Zombies mode, a role she reprised in the sequel.
+In 2025, she voiced The Dowser in Death Stranding 2: On the Beach.